rodolfodpk/go-crablet/docs/overview.md

 - Project multiple states and check business invariants in a single query
 - Use tag-based, OR-combined queries for cross-entity consistency
 - Enforce optimistic concurrency with combined append conditions

+Our implementation also provides:
 - Stream events efficiently for large datasets
+- Channel-based streaming for Go-idiomatic processing

 ## Event Store Structure